 But that might not be true.

-There are a number of strategies and platforms that make it possible for even the smallest of brands to generate visibility and reach the masses.
-HARO is one of them.
+There are a number of backlink strategies and platforms that make it possible for even the smallest of brands to generate visibility and reach the masses.
+HARO link building is one of them.

 The year was 2008 and PR aficionado Peter Shankman noticed a shift in the marketplace.
 He would receive a regular and steady influx of requests from members of the press – including reporters, editors, and publications – looking for stories and sources.
 The topics ranged from Fortune 100 businesses to gardening and everything in between.